jkour/neTabControl/README.md

 #Documentation
 There is documentation describing the methods and properties.
-Please check the "Documentations" folder.
+Please check the "Documentation" folder.

 #Bugs, Suggestions, Comments and General Contact
 I hope you find the component useful.
 If you have any comments, spotted bug or changes to the code use the repository or drop me an email at j_kour@hotmail.com